 Orphanages have no place in an Africa fit for children

-To mark International Day of the African Child, established in honour of those killed and to champion an Africa fit for children, we reshare an extract of a blog series by Stephen Ucembe, our Regional Advocacy Manager.
-Stephen explores the harm of orphanages across the continent, and explains how the loving bonds of family instead help children flourish in every way.
+The existence of orphanages in Africa is one of the last unchallenged legacies of the colonial past.
+Stephen Ucembe, our Regional Advocacy Manager, explores the harm of orphanages across the continent, and explains how the loving bonds of family instead help children flourish in every way.

 A story is told of a group of researchers, visiting one of the rural Maasai villages in a semi-arid area in Kenya.
 The organization they represented had a clear set of objectives, to identify and register orphans and to understand their needs to inform their interventions.
 The researchers were shocked by the levels of poverty they observed, but more surprised that, in an area deemed to have high mortality rates, there were no orphans reported during the household visits.
 Later, they learned that after a primary care giver passed on, the child was absorbed into the family of their closest relative and was no longer identified as an orphan.